Monash-FIT3170/2025W2-Commitment/docs/MAINTENANCE.md

   - Performs data computation and provides structured responses to the Meteor app.
   - Acts as the intermediary between the frontend and external data sources.
 - **Deployment:** Docker container that runs concurrently with the Meteor app in production.

+### Backend (Python Executor)
+- **Description:** REST API that allows for arbitrary python code to be executed in a sandboxed environment with a given 'data.csv' csv file available to it.
+- **Responsibilities:**
+  - Executing user provided python code for custom scaling strategies in a sandboxed environment.
+- **Deployment:** Docker container that runs concurrently with the Meteor app in production.
+- **Key Maintenance Considerations:**
+  - Security requirements of executing arbitrary user-provided code.

 ### Database (MongoDB Atlas)
 - **Description:** Cloud-hosted MongoDB instance storing persistent data, such as repository, user information, and alias configuration.